forestgrape/coronavirus/index.md

 #### ventilation (work in progress)

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate both the airborne and droplet spread of influenza, using observed contact patters of students.
-They find that a good ventilation can be as effective as vaccinating around half of the population.
+They find that good ventilation can be as effective as vaccinating around half of the population.

 <p id=references>-----</p>